sizovs/sizovs.github.io/about.md

 <figcaption>It's me in 2018, replying to an email.</figcaption>
 </figure>

 I've been doing commercial software development for over 15 years.
 I quickly grew from a developer to architect, from architect to software engineering manager, from manager to IT director.
-Today, I consult C-level technical people and organize training for experienced developers:
+Today, I keep writing code and organize training for experienced developers:

 <div id="training"></div>
 - 🎓 [The Principal Developer](https://principal.dev) is a 2-day masterclass for the next-gen tech leaders.